<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=260</guid>

-<description><![CDATA[In this post I explain how to troubleshoot laptop battery charging problems.
-I will list most common battery failure examples and suggest some troubleshooting steps. &#160; Example 1.
-Laptop detects the battery but shuts off when AC adapter unplugged.
-When you move the cursor arrow over the battery icon while the laptop is connected to [...]]]></description>
+<description><![CDATA[In this post I explain how to troubleshoot battery charging problems.
+I will discuss most common failure examples and suggest some troubleshooting steps.
+Example 1.
+Laptop shuts off when AC adapter unplugged.
+When you move the cursor arrow over the &#8230; <a href="https://www.laptoprepair101.com/troubleshoot-laptop-battery-charging-problems/">Continued</a>]]></description>

-<content:encoded><![CDATA[<p>In this post I explain how to troubleshoot laptop battery charging problems.
-I will list most common battery failure examples and suggest some troubleshooting steps.</p>
+<content:encoded><![CDATA[<p>In this post I explain how to troubleshoot battery charging problems.
+I will discuss most common failure examples and suggest some troubleshooting steps.</p>

-<p><strong>Laptop detects the battery but shuts off when AC adapter unplugged.</strong></p></blockquote>
+<p><strong>Laptop shuts off when AC adapter unplugged.</strong></p></blockquote>

-<p>When you move the cursor arrow over the battery icon while the laptop is connected to AC adapter, it show the remaining battery charge and says &#8220;charging&#8221;.</p>
+<p>When you move the cursor arrow over the battery icon while the laptop is connected to AC adapter, it show the remaining charge and says &#8220;charging&#8221;.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/battery-problems/laptop-battery-detected.jpg" title="Battery detected and charging" class="alignnone" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Battery detected and charging" alt="" src="https://www.laptoprepair101.com/wp-images/battery-problems/laptop-battery-detected.jpg" width="450" height="337" /></p>

 <p><span id="more-260"></span></p>

-<p>The batter power meter utility (if available) also shows that battery is connected and charging.</p>
+<p>The power meter utility (if available) also shows that battery is connected and charging.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/battery-problems/laptop-battery-charging.jpg" title="Laptop battery detected" class="alignnone" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop battery detected" alt="" src="https://www.laptoprepair101.com/wp-images/battery-problems/laptop-battery-charging.jpg" width="450" height="338" /></p>

 <p>But&#8230; as soon as you unplug the AC adapter, the laptop shuts off completely.</p>